73 Fun and Creative DIY Father's Day Gifts for 2026

 Get crafty with this DIY Father’s Day gift from adults that involves repurposing an old grill.
 It doesn’t have to be one your Dad already owns, because he might insist that it still works… But a cheap thrifted option works just as well.

 It should be an old-school charcoal grill and you don’t need any of the working parts because you’re going to give it a deep clean and a fresh coat of paint before setting it up in his backyard with lots of ice and his favorite refreshments.
+It will take pride of place amongst his other backyard party ideas and decorations the next time he's hosting.

 48. Picnic Emergency Basket